DaveWasTakn/smartHlsDownloader/README.md

 ## TODOs

 Right now the main functionality works!
 I.e., downloading M3U8 HLS playlists.
-But there are still some TODOs, like implementing support for MPEG-DASH streams :)
+But there are still some TODOs, like implementing support for MPEG-DASH streams, and quite some refactoring to do, so it is still a WIP :)